Pixelus/App-Academy-Full-Stack-Web-Development-Bootcamp/README.md

 Coursework for App Academy, taken via a/A Open which is a Remote/Part-time course.

-The a/A curriculum is split in the following sections (as of July 8th, 2020).
+The a/A course is split into a few major sections: Ruby, SQL, Rails, JavaScript and React (as of July 8th, 2020).

 **Started**: July 2020